Zlatomir Obradov

-Zlatomir Obradov (25 January 1941 – 24 April 2013) was a Croatian footballer during the 1960s and later coach.
+Zlatomir Obradov (25 January 1941 – 24 April 2013) of Macedonian descendants was a Croatian footballer during the 1960s and later coach.
 He was a midfield player and, if necessary, played in the forwards.

 Playing career

 In his native village of Bašaid near Kikinda, he played for the local team, then in Kikinda for the Odred and after three years he moved on loan to FK Proleter Zrenjanin, where he was the best player and scorer.
 In 1966 he was moved to the Hajduk Split and played there for three years.
 Overall, for Hajduk he played 86 matches and scored 46 goals.

 Coaching career

 After a playing career as a one time involved with the coaching.
 In 1975, he was the coach of RNK Split, and later coached the NK Jadran Ploče.